VicStor/flat-state/README.md

   ...
 })
 ```
-And as you see you're not limited to set values, `Updater` might be a function as well
+_As you see you're not limited to set values, `Updater` might be a function_

 # Asyncronous updates
 Application doesn't exist in a vacuum.
 It communicates with server and has asyncronous logic.
 Let's review this use case